dbmcclain/Lisp-Actors/README.md

 There are some restrictions on what can be sent in a message to a remote Actor - any Lisp objects can be sent, including self-referential objects, except for compiled closures or objects containing such.
 This is the same restriction you face when serializing messages to persistent storage.

-The remote proxy Actor translates the customer Actor argument into an ephemeral UUID for transmission.
-If you must send additional Actors as arguments then you must first perform ephemeral UUID translation on them.
+The remote proxy Actor translates the customer Actor message argument (and any other Actor args) into an ephemeral UUID for transmission.
 This translation produces a short-lived responder Actor identified to the server by a UUID, which forwards any received messages from the server to the local customer Actor.
 The responder becomes the send target for any replies or sends on the server side.
-A similar proxy Actor is automatically produced on the server to represent the client's UUID target for the server's local Actors.
+A complementary proxy Actor is automatically produced on the server to represent the client's UUID target for the server's local Actors.

 Ephemeral Actors are discarded either when a message arrives or after some Time-to-Live (TTL) duration has expired.
 The TTL can be specified at creation time, but defaults to 10s.